merepixel/ccapdev-mc03/README.md

 ## General Instructions
 - **READ THE INSTRUCTIONS FIRST BEFORE PROCEEDING!**
 - You are provided with a skeleton code for this Mini-Challenge.
 You are **not encouraged** to modify any part of the code unless specified.
 Editable parts of code are marked with `TODO` comments.
+- If you wish to proceed with a different implementation, make sure that the specification requirements are exactly met and that the intended UI is unchanged.
 - For any clarifications, ask your instructor.

 ## Local Set Up